bernabe9/render-it/README.md

 # Render It :pencil:
-Crawl and render any JavaScript web app to create static sites ready for SEO
+Render any JavaScript content to create static sites ready for SEO.

 ## Motivation